 \section{Conclusion}

-In this work, we investigate acoustic bound states in the continuum (trapped modes) in two-dimensional metasurfaces of scatterers (acoustic resonators), with one resonator per unit cell and possessing inversion symmetry.
-First, we develop a comprehensive theoretical model that enables us to obtain the analytical conditions of the BIC occurrence.
-Next, we show that an acoustic BIC can emerge at the $\Gamma$-point of the Brillouin zone due to the interference of effective zonal multipoles of certain parity within a metasurface possessing inversion symmetry.
-Our numerical simulations reveal a spectral feature associated with the BIC in the acoustic spectrum of the lattice under normal incidence.
+In this work, we investigate acoustic bound states in the continuum (trapped modes) in biperiodic metasurfaces with one acoustic resonator (scatterer) per unit cell.
+First, we develop a comprehensive theoretical model based on the T-matrix method and symmetry analysis that enables us to obtain the analytical conditions of the BIC formation.
+Next, we show that an accidental acoustic BIC can emerge at the $\Gamma$-point of a metasurface with inversion symmetry due to destructive interference between two effective zonal multipoles of the same parity.
+Our numerical simulations reveal a spectral feature associated with the BIC in the spectrum of the metasurface when a pressure plane wave is normally incident.
 Furthermore, a slight detuning of the lattice constant transforms the genuine BIC into a quasi-BIC, which manifests in the spectrum as a Fano resonance.

-Focusing on the experiment, we also consider the quasi-BIC regime under realistic assumptions including material losses in the resonators, and a substrate.
-Moreover, we investigate the development of the quasi-BIC resonance in finite $N \times N$ arrays of particles as a function of $N$ and identify the values of $N$ sufficient for convergence to the infinite lattice limit.
+Focusing on the experiment, we also consider the quasi-BIC regime under realistic assumptions, including either material losses in the resonators or a substrate.
+Moreover, we investigate the development of the quasi-BIC resonance in finite $N \times N$ arrays of particles as a function of $N$ and identify the values of $N$ sufficient for convergence to the infinite-lattice limit.

 Our results not only provide the theoretical and numerical foundations for acoustic BICs in metasurfaces with inversion symmetry but also demonstrate their practical feasibility under realistic conditions.
 The ability to control the transition from genuine BICs to quasi-BICs through simple geometric tuning provides a versatile mechanism for engineering highly selective, low-loss acoustic responses.
-This approach opens new opportunities for designing advanced acoustic metasurfaces with tunable functionalities.
-Potential applications range from ultra-narrowband acoustic filters and high-sensitivity sensors to energy-harvesting devices and medical ultrasound technologies.
+This approach opens opportunities for designing advanced acoustic metasurfaces with tunable functionalities.
+Potential applications range from ultranarrowband acoustic filters and high-sensitivity sensors to energy-harvesting devices and medical ultrasound technologies.
 By bridging fundamental physics and practical design strategies, our work paves the way for next-generation acoustic systems that exploit the unique properties of BICs for enhanced wave control and device performance.